hex000000/makegroupworknotsuck/README.md

 Monday 24 558
 Tuesday 25  218 (EN meltdown)
 Wed 26 EN meltdown continues, dentist in Sydney
-Thurs 27  49 + reconnecting scoping review and making sure documentation is clear so far, found MAXQDA licence has expired so uploading documentation for student licence.
+Thurs 27  49 + reconnecting scoping review and making sure documentation is clear so far, found MAXQDA licence has expired so uploading documentation for student licence, fixed EN
+Fri 28 still trying to get my head into the SSR, a good opportunity to double check the data from each step so far, might as well do it now.